Hosting

 The city wakes up.
 Last night, [Player X] was eliminated.

-If the Maniac is in the game and two players died:
+If the Maniac is in the game and two players didn't survive:

 The city wakes up.
-It was a violent night.
-[Player X] and [Player Y] were both eliminated.
+It was a dangerous night.
+[Player X] and [Player Y] are both gone.

 The city wakes up.
 Sunrise.
 Silence.
-Nobody died last night — someone was saved.
+Everyone survived the night — someone was saved.

 Or more dramatically: